-You order a chest x-ray and PA and lateral views were obtained (Fig. 1a,b).
+You order a chest x-ray and PA and lateral views are obtained (Fig. 1a,b).

 Figure 1. a, PA chest x-ray, b, lateral chest x-ray.